-A scheme administrator may authorise HMRC (via Pension Schemes Online) to deal with such an appointed practitioner in connection with a particular registered pension scheme.
-If they do:
+A scheme administrator of a scheme registered via Pension Schemes Online may authorise HMRC (via Pension Schemes Online) to deal with such an appointed practitioner in connection with a particular registered pension scheme.

 - HMRC will correspond with and issue information regarding that scheme to the authorised practitioner (instead of the scheme administrator), and